At what age can I apply for a shotgun certificate?

 There’s nothing more dispiriting than starting your shooting career with a load of misses or, worse still, pricked birds that are difficult to recover.

-A few children as young as nine have shotgun certificates and there are more still who start at 10 or 11.
+A few youngsters as young as nine have shotgun certificates and there are more still who start at 10 or 11.

-However, my preference would be to wait another year or so until the child is able to handle a 20-bore.
+However, my preference would be to wait another year or so until the youngster is able to handle a 20-bore.

 It’s a serious piece of kit with a reasonable range of loads and you stand a much better chance of hitting and killing game birds and duck than you would with something smaller.
 Indeed, a 20-bore will serve you for the rest of your shooting life.